 What financial recourse should you expect if you aren’t ADA-compliant?

-ADA compliance violations, if left untreated, can result in costly legal action, heavy fines, and potential settlements.
+ADA compliance violations can result in costly fines and settlements.

 Under the ADA, businesses are subject to a fine of $75,000 for a single ADA violation.
 The fine can increase to $150,000 for further violations.

-How can you avoid an ADA website compliance lawsuit?
+How can you mitigate the risk of an ADA website compliance lawsuit?

-If you wish to avoid facing legal action, the first step you’ll need to take is to assess your website's current level of compliance.
+If you wish to reduce the chance of litigation, the first step you’ll need to take is to assess your website's current level of compliance.

 This is done by performing an ADA compliance audit of your website.